owanhunte/nodejs-chat-app/README.md

 ## Pre-requisites

 To setup and run the project for local development / testing, you will need to use Node.js and NPM.
 I don't explicitly specify a minimum Node.js/NPM version for the app but I recommend going with whatever the latest LTS version is at the point in time you are setting things up.
-The current Node.js LTS version is **10.16.3**.
+The minimum vesion of Node.js that I have tested this app on is **10.16.3**.

 Installers can be found here: [https://nodejs.org/en/download](https://nodejs.org/en/download/)